 Vending machines have come a long way since the first one was invented in ancient Egypt, when a mathematician invented a device that dispensed holy water in return for a bronze coin.

-But food and drink isn’t the only use for a vending machine these days – there’s a whole host of these mechanical shops stocking all sorts of strange wares around the world.
+These days vending machines commonly give out drinks and snacks and there are even vending machine restaurants.
+But there's more than just food and drink on offer – a whole host of these mechanical shops around the world stock all sorts of strange wares.
 Here are a few of our favourites.

 The Art-o-mat is actually a reconfigured cigarette machine, but instead of dispensing cigarettes, it dispenses piece of art.
 The concept is the brainchild of North Carolina-based artist Clark Whittington, and there are now over a hundred Art-o-mats dotted throughout America.
 Each one is filled with miniature masterpieces created by local artists, who can apply to have their work stocked by the machine.